theEndBeta/Kamyroll-Python/README.md

 - Download subtitles in all languages
 - Search for videos
 - Compatible with or free or premium account
+- US-Unblocker for full access to the catalogue
 - Available for all platforms (macOS, Windows, Linux, etc.)

 ## Requirements